 - Be at least 19 years of age.
-(LTC admits 18 year olds with the understanding that one must be 19 in order to become a certified LEO.) - Be a citizen of the United States. - Be a high school graduate or have earned its equivalent (GED). - Not have been convicted of or pled guilty or no contest to any felony or any misdemeanor involving perjury, false statement or domestic violence. - Never have received a dishonorable discharge from any of the Armed Forces of the United States.

-- Be of a good moral character. - Possess a valid Florida driver license.

-In addition to the Florida Statute requirements listed above, LTC's admission requirements include a(n):

-- Qualifying Criminal Justice Basic Abilities Test (CJ BAT) score.

-- · Completed LTC application.

-- Florida driving history.

-- · Obstacle Course.

-- Individual interview.

-- Pass a physical examination by a licensed Florida physician.

-- Pass a drug screen analysis at the designated laboratory.

-- Pass a Level II background check
+(LTC admits 18 year olds with the understanding that one must be 19 in order to become a certified LEO.) - Be a citizen of the United States. - Be a high school graduate or have earned its equivalent (GED). - Not have been convicted of or pled guilty or no contest to any felony or any misdemeanor involving perjury, false statement or domestic violence. - Never have received a dishonorable discharge from any of the Armed Forces of the United States. - Be of a good moral character. - Possess a valid Florida driver license. - In addition to the Florida Statute requirements listed above, LTC's admission requirements include a(n): - Qualifying Basic Abilities Test (BAT) score.
+Any candidate wishing to enter a law enforcement academy that either (i) is a veteran as classified in section 1.01(14), F.S., or (ii) holds an associate degree or higher from an accredited college or university is not required to take the Law Enforcement Basic Abilities Test.
+Please note that veteran is defined as being honorably discharged from military service.
+No other discharge classifications qualify. - Completed LTC application. - Florida driving history. - Obstacle Course. - Individual interview. - Pass a physical examination by a licensed Florida physician. - Pass a drug screen analysis at the designated laboratory. - Pass a Level II background check

-- Pass a psychological test